 Medical Malpractice Diagnostic Errors and Second Opinions

-Wrong diagnosis or misdiagnoses happen far too often in the United States.
+A wrong diagnosis, or misdiagnosis, happens far too often in the United States.
 These errors can occur for a number of reasons.
-For instance, many diagnostic errors are caused because healthcare providers such pathologists and radiologists interpret scans or x-rays incorrectly.
-Other times, our medical negligence attorneys discover errors that are caused because doctors are so set on one type of diagnosis that they ignore other possible causes of symptoms.
+For instance, many diagnostic errors are caused because healthcare providers, such pathologists and radiologists, interpret scans or x-rays incorrectly.
+Other times, our medical negligence attorneys discover errors that are caused because doctors are so set on, or convinced of, one type of diagnosis that they ignore other possible causes of symptoms.
 Whatever the reason, a wrong, or missed, diagnosis and lead to unnecessary complications, or worsening, of the patient's condition, and even death.
 If your symptoms continue even after treatment, you probably want to seek a second opinion.

-In some cases, health professionals absolutely recommend that patients get a second opinion, especially if the diagnosis involves cancer or the treatment requires a risky and invasive procedure.
-For instance when a patient receives a diagnosis of cancer, he or she should always get a 2nd opinion.
+In some situations, health professionals absolutely recommend that patients get a second opinion, especially if the diagnosis involves cancer or the treatment requires a risky and invasive procedure.
+For instance when a patient receives a diagnosis of cancer, he or she should always get a second opinion.
 According to officials at M.D.
-Anderson, approximately one quarter of patients who arrive at the hospital with a diagnosis of cancer later receive a different diagnosis altogether.
+Anderson Cancer Center, approximately one quarter of patients who arrive at the hospital with a diagnosis of cancer later receive a different diagnosis altogether.
 Sometimes doctors misdiagnose a disease, while in other cases there may be an error in diagnosing the intensity or severity of the disease.
-This can dramatically impact the kind of treatments that the patient needs to undergo, and the long-term effects on their overall health and wellness.
+This can dramatically impact the kind of treatment that the patient needs to undergo, and the long-term effects on their overall health and wellness.

-Second opinions can make a significant difference to a person's diagnosis, which automatically leads to different recommendations or treatment options.
+Second opinions can make a significant difference to a person's diagnosis, especially when they automatically lead to different recommendations or treatment options.
 However, regardless of whether or not a second opinion was obtained, patients deserve accurate and quality medical treatment, and should be able to rely on their health care providers to treat them properly.